apple patient

 Apple has been using screening technology for some time

 As many noted on Twitter, several tech companies are already doing image scanning for CSAM.
 Google, Twitter, Microsoft, Facebook, and others use image hashing methods to search for and report known child abuse images.
 It's also worth noting that Apple was already scanning some content for child abuse images before the new CSAM initiative rolled out.
-In 2020 confirmed Apple's Chief Privacy Officer Jane Horvath said Apple uses screening technology to look for illegal images and then disable accounts if evidence of CSAM is discovered.
-That being said, Apple already updated its privacy policy in 2019 to indicate that it scans uploaded content for "potentially illegal content, including child sexual exploitation material."
-So yesterday's announcement is actually not entirely new.
+In 2020 confirmed Apple's Chief Privacy Officer, Jane Horvath, explained that Apple uses screening technology to search for illegal images and then deactivates accounts if evidence of CSAM is discovered.
+That said, Apple already updated its privacy policy in 2019 to indicate that it scans uploaded content for "potentially illegal content, including child sexual exploitation material."
+Therefore, yesterday's announcement isn't entirely new.
 (Photo by weyo / Bigstockphoto)

 • iMessage, Siri & iCloud Photos: Apple expands parental control features